 What’s at Zenith?

-Beautiful Sagittarius is at Zenith just after Sunset and then as the month progresses it’s replaced by other amazing constellations such as Microscopium, which is basically a rectangle, and then one of our favourite constellations, Grus towards the middle of the month – or later on in the evening, whichever you prefer.
-The cool thing about Grus, the Crane is that it has many double stars, it almost looks like a curved line, which is the imaginary tail that points us towards the Small Magellanic Cloud, which is in the neighbouring constellation, another bird, the Toucan.
+Corona Australis is at Zenith just after sunset.
+As the month is passing by, it’s replaced by Microscopium, which is basically a rectangle, and then Grus towards the middle of the month.
+If you stay late, you will be able to see these changes throughout the evening.
+Grus, the Crane has many double stars, and it looks like a slightly curved line.
+Its tail points towards the Small Magellanic Cloud, which is in the constellation of the Toucan, yet another bird.

-In addition to that, another favourite of mine, Fomalhaut, is getting very close to Zenith this time of the year.
-I love Fomalhaut because when I was in the Northern Hemisphere, before I travelled here, it was the southernmost star that I could see, and it was said to show the passage south.
-It actually does if you know where to look.
+Fomalhaut, one of the four Royal Stars, is getting very close to Zenith too.
+Fomalhaut is the southernmost bright star that one can see from 45 degrees latitude North in Europe and said to show the passage south.
+It actually does.
 Fomalhaut is one of the Royal stars, along with Antares, Regulus and Aldebaran.

 The Royal stars were the guardians of the sky in approximately 3000 BCE during the time of the Ancient Persians in the area of modern-day Iran.
 The Persians believed that the sky was divided into four districts with each district being guarded by one of the four Royal Stars.
 The stars were believed to hold both good and evil power and the Persians looked upon them for guidance in scientific calculations of the sky, such as the calendar and lunar/solar cycles, and for predictions about the future.